+'''

+Select a system partition for this boot selection.

+SCSI Bus 0 Hard Disk 0 Partition 2

+New System Partition

+'''

-- A system partition for this boot selection.
-(The partition defined by the Set default environment variables command should be one of your choices.) - The osloader directory and name. - Whether or not the operating system is in the same partition as the osloader. - The operating system root directory. - A name (identifier) for this boot selection. - Whether or not the debugger should be initialized at boot time.
+(The partition defined by the Set default environment variables command must be one of the available choices.)

+'''

+Enter the osloader directory and name: \os\winnt\osloader.exe

+'''

+Is the operating system in the same partition as the osloader: Yes No

+Enter the operating system root directory: \winnt

+Enter a name for this boot selection: Windows NT

+'''

+Do you want to initialize the debugger at boot time?:

+Yes

+No

+'''